jonkiparsky/about/helping.md

 ### Presentation night curator - Ned

 Choose a topic for just one presentation night.
 Find speakers who fit that topic.
 Nag them just enough to be sure they are ready for the night.
-This doesn’t have to be a repeating task, doing it for one night is a big help!
+This doesn't have to be a repeating task, doing it for one night is a big help!

 ### Bar reserver - Ned